Lancaster, California: War Eagle Field / Mira Loma

 War Eagle Field is a former airfield located in the Mojave Desert, about 5 mi west of central Lancaster.

-Polaris Flight Academy, which opened on the field's grounds on July 15, 1941, trained cadets for the Royal Air Force and the Royal Canadian Air Force.
-(The school also used two auxiliary fields, Liberty Field and Victory Field.)
-The airfield had two hard-surfaced bituminous runways, one of 3,100' aligned NE/SW (05/23) the other of 2,950' aligned E/W (09/27).

-After the Japanese attack of Pearl Harbor, the flight school began training cadets for the United States Army Air Force on 28 July 1942, being operated by the Polaris Flight Academy as a contract basic flying school (phase 1).
-The primary trainer in use was the BT-13 Valiant.

 In 1944, the flight school changed its name to Mira Loma Flight Academy.
-The airfield inactivated on 1 October 1945 and was declared surplus in 1946.
+The airfield inactivated on October 1, 1945, and was declared surplus in 1946.
 Responsibility for it was given to the War Assets Administration.
 The land was then bought by Los Angeles County.
 The airfield was converted to the Mira Loma Detention Center.
 In 2012, Los Angeles County closed the detention center.
 Los Angeles County is currently collaborating with the City of Lancaster, the faith-based community, and the non-profit community to convert the facility into a winter shelter.

-Many wartime buildings, including two still intact hangars, are still in use.
-On the roof of one of the hangars, the name War Eagle is still faintly perceptible.
-Flight operations continue at the airfield with a helicopter pad, used by the Los Angeles Sheriff's Department.